Extra Magic Hours at Walt Disney World

 (This page is one of a series explicating Walt Disney World lingo, abbreviations, and FAQ for first time family visitors to Walt Disney World.)

-Extra Magic Hours are a program offered only to guests staying at Walt Disney Resort hotels, and also at four other hotels: the Swan, Dolphin, Shades of Green, and Downtown Disney Hilton.
+Extra Magic Hours are a program offered only to guests staying at Walt Disney Resort hotels, and also at three other hotels: the Swan, Dolphin, and Shades of Green.

 Almost every day, at least one of Walt Disney World’s theme parks offers morning Extra Magic Hours or evening Extra Magic Hours.

 During morning Extra Magic Hours, a theme park opens one hour earlier to these guests than it opens to the general public.
-During evening Extra Magic Hours, a theme park remains open for these guests for three hours later (two hours beginning in January 2013) than it is open to the general public.
+During evening Extra Magic Hours, a theme park remains open for these guests for two hours later than it is open to the general public.

 Not all rides and attractions operate during these hours.
 However, most of the most popular ones are open in the morning hours, and even more are open in the evening hours.

-The effect of these hours is to increase the operating hours of the theme parks for Walt Disney World resort guests—and for the guests of the four additional hotels listed above.
+The effect of these hours is to increase the operating hours of the theme parks for Walt Disney World resort guests—and for the guests of the three additional hotels listed above.

 These are not, however, necessarily less crowded periods.